 Danone in NZ

-Two of our four business lines operate in New Zealand – we manufacture our Early Life Nutrition products here for local and international markets, and have a smaller NZ Business Unit for our Medical Nutrition business.
+Our Specialised Nutrition Category operates in New Zealand, we manufacture our Early Life Nutrition products here for local and international markets, and have a smaller team looking after our Medical Nutrition products.

 Our Early Life Nutrition products are world leading and include the Karicare and Aptamil ranges which are trusted by parents both overseas, and in New Zealand.

 We have over 450 people in New Zealand working in Manufacturing, Quality and Food Safety, Research and Innovation, Supply Chain and Logistics, Human Resources, Legal & Regs, IT IS and Finance.